 Helps fight dandruffThanks to its antibacterial and antifungal properties, apple cider vinegar helps fight the bacteria and fungi that cause dandruff, as well as itchy and dry scalp.

 Dandruff can appear due to a variety of causes, but it most commonly occurs when the fungus FM (previously known as Pityrosporum ovale) is present.
 This fungus causes small scabs to form that irritate the scalp, and can eventually result in an infection.

 Apple cider vinegar acts as a powerful disinfectant that may be useful when dealing with this type of fungus.

 A natural conditioner

 Apple cider vinegar helps untangle hair, leaving it softer and more manageable.
-It’s a perfect substitute for commercially available hair conditioner, and while caring for your hair health it also makes it softer and leaves it glowing.
+It’s a perfect substitute for commercially available hair conditioner; and while it cares for your hair health, it also makes it softer and leaves it glowing.

 Stimulates hair growth

 The same antiseptic and disinfectant properties that help fight the kinds of problems that lead to dandruff also stimulate better circulation in the scalp.
 This strengthens the roots of your hair and promotes healthy growth.